 This helps us interpret MD simulation data at higher strain rates.
-In addition to the data shown in Figure 1, Shi, et al. have computed stress-strain curves for two higher strain strain rates (five and 25 times greater, respectively, than the strain rate used to generate Fig. 1) [46].
+In addition to the data shown in Fig. 1, Shi et al. have computed stress-strain curves for two higher strain rates (5 and 25 times greater, respectively, than the strain rate used to generate Fig. 1) [47].

 The lowest strain rate is denoted V1 and the higher strain rates are denoted V2 and V3.
-In this paper we defined the timescale ratio q_0 using V1.
-Therefore V2corresponds to $5q_0$ and V3 corresponds to $25q_0$.
+In this paper we defined the time scale ratio q_0 using V1.
+Therefore V2 corresponds to $5q_0$ and V3 corresponds to $25q_0$.

 We numerically integrate the STZ equations at $5q_0$ and $25q_0$ and find that the resulting stress-strain curves do not match the simulation data.
-The theoretical STZ steady state flow stress is the same for all three strain rates, while in the MD simulations the flow stress for a system driven at V3 is significantly (~ 15%) higher.
+The theoretical STZ steady state flow stress is the same for all three strain rates, while in the MD simulations the flow stress for a system driven at V3 is significantly (~15%) higher.

-One way to eliminate this discrepancy is to assume that we have misidentified the original timescale ratio q_0 .
+One way to eliminate this discrepancy is to assume that we have misidentified the original time scale ratio q_0 .
 For a given value of q_0 (and χ{∞}), we can calculate the flow stress s_f using Eq.
 (35).
 To match the simulation data, the flow stress that corresponds to $25q_0$ should be 15% higher than the flow stress that corresponds to q_0 .
 In Table II we have calculated the flow stress ratios for several values of q_0 .
-This table shows that $q_0 \simeq 1 \times 10^{-5}$ better fits the MD simulation data for different strain rates than $q_0 \simeq 1 \times 10^{-6}$.
-The higher value for q_0 also makes sense physically because it corresponds to an STZ timescale τ_0 which is simply the natural timescale for the Lennard-Jones glass, t_0 .
+This table shows that $q_0 \approx 1 \times 10^{-5}$ better fits the MD simulation data for different strain rates than $q_0 \approx 1 \times 10^{-6}$.
+The higher value for q_0 also makes sense physically because it corresponds to an STZ time scale τ_0 which is simply the natural time scale for the Lennard-Jones glass, t_0 .